 Buffy dressed to slay, literally.
-She wore clothes she could move in, but that still looked amazing — her faves were floral dresses, knee high boots, leather jackets, crop tops and sweaters, fitted or flare jeans, and platform shoes.
+She wore clothes she could move in, but that still looked amazing — her faves were floral dresses, knee-high boots, leather jackets, crop tops and sweaters, fitted or flare jeans, and platform shoes.

-For my Buffy look, I wore a black V-neck dress with a pair of over the knee boots.
-Buffy wears knee high boots, but I added the OTK boots to give her look an updated feel.
+For my Buffy look, I wore a black V-neck dress with a pair of over-the-knee boots.
+Buffy wears knee-high boots, but I added the OTK boots to give her look an updated feel.
 On top, I wore a black leather jacket, like Buffy did so many times.
 For makeup, I did a look similar to Sidney’s but with a more intense lipstick and a few more brown shades.

 This look was both a throwback and incredibly modern.
 It was a cool, badass outfit to wear on a Wednesday, which is usually a very uninspiring day for me.
-I loved it, and I think it was my favorite from the week.
+I loved it, and I think it was my favorite of the week.

 The one thing that didn’t work for me was the weather — I felt a little cold in this.
 Like I said before, it’s been chilly and raining, so on a normal week, I would have probably worn a pair of tights to make this outfit more weather-appropriate.